"Uniting Christianity with Healthcare Education"

 Graduates of the Entry-Level Doctor of Physical Therapy program should be knowledgeable, self-assured, adaptable, reflective, and service oriented.
 Through critical thinking, and evidence-based practice, graduates render independent judgments concerning patient/client needs; promote the health of the client; and enhance the professional, contextual, and collaborative foundations for practice.

 The graduate must master the breadth and depth of knowledge in order to address patient needs throughout the life span.
 These may be manifested as acute or chronic dysfunction of movement due to disorders of the musculoskeletal, neuromuscular, cardiopulmonary, and integumentary systems.
 The graduate?s focus should be to decrease the deleterious effects of health impairments, functional limitations, and disability.

 The role of the physical therapist is expanding within a changing health care system.
 Graduates must be prepared for all responsibilities and privileges of autonomous practice and be the practitioner of choice for clients with a physical therapy diagnosis.
 Graduates will provide culturally sensitive care distinguished by trust, respect, and an appreciation for individual differences.

 The graduate must also be adaptable and prepared to participate in a broad spectrum of activities from health promotion through comprehensive rehabilitation while being sensitive to market niches and needs that will arise in the health care community.

 Compassion should be a driving force in the graduate's work.
 It is our desire that they follow the example of Christ.
 As He worked with those in need of physical healing, it states in Matthew 14:14: "He had compassion on them."
 Specifically, He felt their hurt.

-The Andrews University department of physical therapy is committed to excellence in Christian healthcare education by training individuals to become physical therapists that provide evidenced-based service throughout the continuum of care.
+The Andrews University School of Rehabilitation Sciences is committed to excellence in Christian healthcare education by training individuals to become physical therapists that provide evidenced-based service throughout the continuum of care.